Cost Update

 Do I need a permit for deck building in San Antonio?

-Yes, if the deck is higher than 30 inches off the ground or if it's attached to the house.
-Even if it's lower, you should check your specific HOA rules.
-Neighborhoods like Great Northwest or Churchill Estates often have stricter aesthetic requirements than the city itself.
+Yes, in most cases.
+If the deck is more than 30 inches above grade, or if it has a roof/cover, the City of San Antonio requires a permit.
+Even if it's a floating deck, check your HOA rules.
+Neighborhoods like Great Northwest or Rogers Ranch have very specific aesthetic requirements.

 Check the latest deck building costs for San Antonio and other cities on LookupCost.com.